dgageot/javabien/content/2017/12/21/scanning-images.md

 To properly reduce the attack surface, great care must be given to the choice of base images.
-It's very common to see Dockerfiles based on super-heavy base images that the application being built won't really need.
+It's very common to see Dockerfiles based on super-heavy base images that the application won't need.

 > Multi-stage builds